yahia-raheem/tailwind-starter/README.md

       - service-single.html
   ```

-  normally you can't work with the above example because service-single.html can't have the same header and footer as the rest (since it is not on the same level as `index.html` for example so all of its imports have to go one level up `../css/bundle.css` for example) but i wanted people to be able to create nested routes if they want .. so i resolve the import of `/assets` to the assets folder (from browser-sync). so then no matter where you are in the src folder you can always import any asset (css, js, image) by prefixing the import with `/assets`. also i remove the leading slash in production and i flatten all the html files in the src direectory to avoid import issues (which means you have to keep all of the file names unique so that they won't get overwritten)
+  normally you can't work with the above example because service-single.html can't have the same header and footer as the rest (since it is not on the same level as `index.html` for example so all of its imports have to go one level up EX: `../css/bundle.css`) but i wanted people to be able to create nested routes if they want .. so i resolve the import of `/assets` to the assets folder (from browser-sync). so then no matter where you are in the src folder you can always import any asset (css, js, image) by prefixing the import with `/assets`. also i remove the leading slash in production and i flatten all the html files in the src direectory to avoid import issues (which means you have to keep all of the file names unique so that they won't get overwritten)

 <!-- ROADMAP -->